calum-chamberlain/calum-chamberlain.github.io/research.md

-After Aaron Wech and Carolin Boese found tremor using the SAMBA network ([Wech et al. 2012](http://onlinelibrary.wiley.com/doi/10.1029/2012GL051751/full)) I set about lookin for low-frequency earthquakes (LFEs) within the tremor.
+After Aaron Wech and Carolin Boese found tremor using the SAMBA network ([Wech et al. 2012](http://onlinelibrary.wiley.com/doi/10.1029/2012GL051751/full)) I set about looking for low-frequency earthquakes (LFEs) within the tremor.
 I found a small set of LFEs by manual inspection, and, alongside David Shelly of the USGS, applied a matched-filter cross-correlation routine to find more, similar, LFEs.
 We documented 14 LFE clusters or families, which repeated